Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

    * Null checks on primary identifiers
    * Referential integrity checks to prevent orphan orders or events
    * Validation of non-negative order amounts
-   * One-row-per customer grain
+   * Verification of one-row-per customer grain

 3. Web Sessionization

    Web Events are sessionized using Spark window functions
    * Events are partitioned by customer_id
+   * Events ordered by timestamp
    * A new session starts if the time between two consecutive events is more than 30 mins

 4. Transaction Aggregation

-   Customer level aggregation:
+   Orders are aggregated to the customer level:
    * Total Number of orders
    * Total Revenue
-   * Most recent Order DAte
+   * Most recent Order Date

    This supports the RFM analysis patterns.